Josee9988/Mechanography-simulator/README.md

 ## 🤔 **About the project**

 * A Python3 script that simulates the user typing a text on their keyboard. (control the speed, randomness, rate of typos and more!)
 * The script will pretend that you are typing a text on your keyboard with random parameters and even typos to make it look super legit.
-* The user can control the speed of typing, the rate of random speed of typing and the rate typos.
+* The user can control the speed of typing, the rate of random speed of typing and the rate of typos.
 * The script is cross-platform compatible with Windows, macOS and Linux.
+* The script supports Spanish 🇪🇸 and English 🇬🇧🇺🇸!

 ---

 ## ⚡ **Installation**

-* Go the [**releases** section](https://github.com/Josee9988/Mechanography-simulator/releases) and download the latest version for your operating system.
+* Go to the [**releases** section](https://github.com/Josee9988/Mechanography-simulator/releases) and download the the latest version for your operating system.

 ---

 ## 🚀 **Usage**

-* Simply execute the program and introduce the values of: error rate, speed rate, speed randomness added and the text ;D
+* Simply execute the program and introduce the values: **rate of typos**, **speed rate**, **speed randomness added** and the **text** ;D

 <img src="https://i.imgur.com/7iesvpS.gif" alt="execution" title="execution"/>

+* The user can specify the:
+  1. **Rate of typos** (integer)
+  2. **Pulsation speed** (integer or decimal)
+  3. **Pulsation random speed rate added** (integer or decimal)
+  4. **Text** to be writen

 ---

 ## 📝 **Additional notes**

-* The Python scripts are written in Spanish 🇪🇸 but I plan to add more English 🏴󠁧󠁢󠁥󠁮󠁧󠁿🇺🇸 in the future.
+* This script can be modified to fit multiple needs and can be easily added to new language traductions.

 ---